On eve of Trump-Saudi meeting, Riyadh calls Iran nuclear deal flawed

 Prince Mohammed has won Western plaudits for seeking to ease Saudi Arabia’s reliance on oil, tackle chronic corruption and transform the Sunni Muslim kingdom.

-last November, after Prince Mohammed was named heir to the throne, has unnerved some investors.
+But the severity and secrecy of an anti-corruption crackdown last November, after he was named heir to the throne, has unnerved some investors.

-The crown prince is also likely to reiterate to Washington the view of Saudi Arabia that its regional arch-rival, Iran, should not be trusted given its nuclear program.

-Under a deal reached with major powers including the United States in 2015, Tehran curbed its enrichment of uranium for nuclear fuel, a process that can also yield atomic bombs, in exchange for a removal of tough international sanctions.

-Trump delivered an ultimatum to the European powers on Jan.
-12, saying they must agree to “fix the terrible flaws of the Iran nuclear deal” or he would refuse to extend U.S. sanctions relief on Iran that it calls for.

-Additional reporting by Marwa Rashad in Riyadh; Writing by Yara Bayoumy and Ghaida Ghantous; Editing by Mark Heinrich and Tom Brown
+Additional reporting by Marwa Rashad in Riyadh and Steve Holland and Mike Stone in Washington; Writing by Yara Bayoumy and Ghaida Ghantous; Editing by Tom Brown and James Dalgleish